jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 ### Ubuntu Setup

-I primarily use Ubuntu *15.10* 64-bit server installations.
+I primarily use Ubuntu *15.10* and *16.04* 64-bit server installations.
 Other versions should work.

 You will need at least the following packages installed

-    bc
     build-essential
     chrpath
     diffstat